overint/tweet-active/README.md

 # tweet-active
 An application determine what hour of the day a twitter user is most active.
+This was a techincal task as part of a job interview.

 ### Architecture
 Custom microframework built from scratch (only dependencies are guzzle, for HTTP requests